 The Company defines cash and cash equivalents as all bank accounts, money market funds, deposits and other money market instruments with original maturities of 90 days or less and which are unrestricted as to timing or method of withdrawal.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits of \$250,000 per depositor.
-Historically, the Company has not experienced any losses related to these balances
+The money market investment account as described in Note 4 is not exposed to the federally insured limit as it is not a deposit account.
+As of December 31, 2022, the Company held cash at financial institutions in excess of the federally insured limit.
+Historically, the Company has not experienced any losses related to these balances.